leapdeck/AIViewScope/README.md

 ## 📝 License

-AI Model ViewScope is under the MIT license.
+AI Model Viewscope is under the MIT license.
 See the accompanying [LICENSE](LICENSE) for more information.

 ## 🤝 Contributing